 - Mixed media (2D)

 - Photography/Video/Digital arts (including digital illustration, sound art, and gifs)

 - Sculpture (3D, including functional craftworks and jewelry)

-- June Linowitz, owner, ArtSeen; board member, Arts Council of Montgomery County (Maryland); president, Arts on the Block; committee member, The Resilience Fund; honoree, “Images and Expressions, Maryland Women In The Arts”, Maryland Women’s Heritage Center
+- June Linowitz, artist; art consultant; board president, Arts on the Block; steering committee, The Resilience Fund; former honoree, “Images and Expressions, Maryland Women In The Arts”, Maryland Women’s Heritage Center

 Cash prizes will be awarded to Best in Show, Second Place, and Third Place at the opening reception.
 Honorable mentions will also be recognized.